Lobau bombing: Context

 In the 19th century, anarchism emerged and took shape in Europe before spreading.
 Anarchists advocated a struggle against all forms of domination perceived as unjust including economic domination brought forth by capitalism.
 They were particularly opposed to the State, seen as the organization that legitimized these dominations through its police, army and propaganda.

 Mass execution of captured Communards in the courtyards of the Lobau barracks - Engraving by Frédéric Lix for L'Illustration on 10 June 1871 - Historical Library of the City of Paris.

 In France, the already conflictual relations between anarchists and the French State, embodied by the Third Republic, entered a new period of intense tension: in 1891, the Fourmies shooting, where the army fired on demonstrators demanding an eight‑hour workday, and the Clichy affair, when anarchists were arrested, beaten and mistreated by the police, radicalized a number of anarchists in France.
 The fact that the anarchists arrested after the Clichy affair were tried with great severity – the prosecutor demanding the death penalty for the three and the judge handing down harsh prison sentences of three and five years – was an important catalyst for the advent of the Ère des attentats.

 On 11 March 1892, a group of anarchist militants including Ravachol, Soubère, Jas-Béala, and Charles Simon carried out the Saint-Germain bombing against judge Edmond Benoît, who was presiding over the Clichy affair.
 It was in this highly tense context that Meunier became active.

 The Lobau barracks, where the French Republican Guard was housed, is a site with a striking history.
 The French state used it during the Semaine sanglante (Bloody Week) (1871) to establish military tribunals targeting the rebels of the Paris Commune.
 Approximately 2,000 to 3,000 people were summarily executed in the barracks during that week before being buried quickly in the surroundings.
 This had an impact on anarchists and even unpolitized people, John M. Merriman describing this contextual situation as follows:

+From the slaughter of the Communards of Paris during the “Bloody Week” of 21–28 May 1871, to the small massacre at Fourmies in northern France on 1 May 1891, and the mistreatment of three anarchists after the events in Clichy that same year, the violent state response to anarchist violence became entrenched in the collective memory of many ordinary people.
+Without question, brutal state repression encouraged further attacks in Italy, Spain, and France.